lizTheDeveloper/g-p-t/lesson_plan.md

 ### Objectives:
 Students will write functions that:

-* execute statements
+* Execute statements
-* have parameters that change the behavior of the function
+* Have parameters that change the behavior of the function
-* have properly scoped variables
+* Have properly scoped variables
-* use the return keyword to return an expression
+* Use the return keyword to return an expression
 * Students will be able to call functions:
 	* That have any number of parameters
 	* For use in expressions